menzzana/DoDA/README.md

 # DoDA
-## An Assistant for Dragonbane (Drakar och Demoner) roleplaying game
+## An Assistant for Dragonbane (Drakar och Demoner) and Dungeon&Dragons roleplaying game

-This is an assistant that can be used to play the role-playing game Drakar och Demoner, named Dragonbane in english.
+This is an assistant that can be used to play the role-playing game Drakar och Demoner, named Dragonbane in english, and Dungeon&Dragons

 ![](https://user-images.githubusercontent.com/6664679/224726545-ea8e9444-1776-4867-b584-f44940959806.jpg)